coly-technologies/coly-technologies.github.io/coly-api.md

 ### Main Response Structure<a name="api_authentication_link"></a>
 <hr style="background: #4C53FF; height: 3px">

-In our API we use the either pattern in all of our responses.
-This means that almost all our responses give a status 200 response, even when they fail.
-The distrintion between a failed repsonse and a successful one is determined by the type of the rsponse.
-Here is a desctiption of the either type using typescript:
+Our API leverages the Either pattern, a common approach in functional programming, to standardize the structure of all responses.
+This strategy enables the API to always return a 200 status code, regardless of whether the operation was successful.
+The outcome of the operation is conveyed in the response's type field, which can be either 'success' or 'failure'.

+Note: While the following example uses TypeScript, the 'Either' pattern is language-agnostic and can be adapted to your preferred programming language:
 ```typescript
 interface Success<T> {
   type: 'success';